 Road assessment must be administered in a vehicle of the same class (A, B, or C) and type (bus/truck) that the individual will be operating for their CDL skills test.
 [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that training provider complies with above requirement.
+Required DocumentationProvide reliable evidence that training provider provides assessment in compliance with the standard (above)

 Course Completion

 Student must successfully complete a course of instruction that meets the FMCSA Curriculum Standards for CMV Drivers including appropriate subject matter tests and road skill tests before course completion.
 [Accepted.]

+Required Documentation: Provide attestation that training provider complies with all of the above requirements.

 ** Trainer refers to an individual